 - your agent taking photos with their cell phone (today’s camera phone technology is so amazing), that’s ok if and ONLY if they know a little about the basics of photography too, which 98% of the time is NOT the case.

-- IF they don’t take the media themselves, then they’ll hire a photographer from $50-$300+/- depending on where or what the property is.
+- If they don’t take the media themselves, then they’ll hire a photographer from $50-$100+/- depending on where or what the property is.
 Usually just still images. (pathetic)

 - They will put the property on MLS with the photos (if you’re lucky, video).